Ready for this DIY elemental diet for SIBO patients post?

 Normally, living at college meant I frequently enjoyed eating socially with friends and needed lots of energy and brain power daily.

-Because of this, the elemental diet would not have been an option I considered, but with COVID keeping me stuck at home I decided to give it a shot.
+Because of this, the elemental diet would not have been an option I considered, but with COVID keeping me stuck at home I decided it would be a good idea to give it a shot.

 My relationship with food was in a solid place and I felt confident I was doing the diet for healing purposes rather than with the intention to lose weight.

-I spoke with my integrative medicine doctor about the diet (something you should 100% do before you start!), did weeks of research that included reading scientific research papers, and joined two different Facebook support groups for SIBO and the elemental diet.
+I spoke with my integrative medicine doctor about the diet (something you should 100% do before you start because you should have some sort of medical supervision around it!), did weeks of research that included reading scientific research papers, and joined two different Facebook support groups for SIBO and the elemental diet.

-What is the Elemental Diet and how does it kill SIBO?
+What is the Full Elemental Diet and how does it kill SIBO?

-The elemental diet contains every nutrient needed for survival, but in their most basic, pre-digested forms.
+The elemental diet is a liquid diet which contains every nutrient needed for survival, but in the simplest form,; pre-digested, and making digestion easy for the gi tract.

 The estimated success rate for two weeks is about 80% compared to a success rate of only 49.5% with antibiotics.
 The large difference in these two statistics was a big factor in convincing myself the elemental diet was worth a try.